dream0ver/snake-game/README.md

    npm run make-osx
    ```

-The packaged game files will be stored in the dist folder.
+The packaged game files will be stored in the builds folder.